gokhanercan/DDDQuestion/README.md

 I am trying to en-Rich Domain Model.

-I am not happy with Vacation models Approve method.
+I am not happy with Vacation model's Approve method.
 Can you help me ?